Sonnet 257

 Perhaps a sullen tear in your sweet eye

-Might lead you there into my arms again;
+Might lead you yet into my arms again;

 That in my palm shall lie a tail or head.